halildurmus/win32/tool/README.md

 This folder also includes a few other small utilities of limited usefulness.

 - `build.cmd`.
 Generates EXE files for some of the Dart samples.
 - `constants.cpp`.
-Small helper app for confirm widths of various types and structs across 32-bit and 64-bit architectures.
+Small helper app for confirm widths of various types across 32-bit and 64-bit architectures.
+- `struct_sizes.cpp`.
+Measures the size of structs in structs.dart on both 32-bit and 64-bit architectures so the appropriate unit tests can be generated.